What is it?

 - Cold sterilization for medical, dental, and barber equipment

-- Sprays used to sterilize countertops, trays, & equipment
+- Sprays used to sterilize countertops, trays, and equipment

 - Slimicide in paper manufacturing